-- Who is currently in active treatment for cancer; - o Receiving hospice care from a licensed hospice provider or palliative care provider; - o A resident of a long-term care facility, or; - To any medications that are being prescribed for use in the treatment of substance abuse or opioid dependence.
+- Who is currently in active treatment for cancer; - Receiving hospice care from a licensed hospice provider or palliative care provider; - A resident of a long-term care facility, or; - To any medications that are being prescribed for use in the treatment of substance abuse or opioid dependence. - Further, HB 2768 clarified that the provisions of the Opioid Reduction Act do not apply to a patient being prescribed, or ordered, any medication in an inpatient setting at a hospital.